If you’re here, you’re probably asking yourself something like this: Does my small child truly need a subscription for toys?

 Is Lovevery a Montessori product?

 Short answer?
 Yes.
 Lovevery advertises itself clearly as a maker of Montessori-based toys.
 The development team includes at least one explicit Montessori expert, along with a psychologist, occupational therapist, and more.
-The toys you’ll get in the box match up directly with the Montessory principles of active participation, developmental focus, and limited choices.
+The toys you’ll get in the box match up directly with the Montessori principles of active participation, developmental focus, and limited choices.

 Are Montessori toys better than ‘regular’ options?